How to Increase Lead Generation with the Magic “Marketing Equation”

 Getting Through: It All Starts with the Brain

 The secret lies in understanding how the brain filters information.
-It’s simple really.
+It’s simple.
 The brain scans everything in our environment for things that are relevant and important to us.

-If it perceives something highly familiar, unusual or problematic, then the brain allows our conscious mind to “see” it.
-Everything else gets filtered out–it literally doesn’t register even though it’s perceived.
+If it perceives something highly familiar, unusual, or problematic, then the brain allows our conscious mind to “see” it.
+Everything else gets filtered out; it doesn’t register even though it’s perceived.

-As advertisers, we need to create material that the brain can “see.”
+As advertisers, we must create material the brain can “see.”
 So stop thinking like an advertiser for just a moment and try to stand in the shoes of your prospects.

 What’s the difference?
-For the first time you might be able to understand how people hear your messages—instead of how you want to say them.
+For the first time, you might understand how people hear your messages—instead of how you want to say them.

 Most businesses don’t do this, which is why they write the same old stuff that people instantly tune out.
-Their promotional material doesn’t get attention, and it’s likely yours suffer from the same problem.
+Their promotional material doesn’t get attention, and yours likely suffers from the same problem.
 If so, try this proven approach, the four-step “marketing equation.”

 Use a Structured Four-Step Process to Organize Your Writing for the Brain: Interrupt, Engage, Educate, Offer